 This is akin to love bombing, but tends to happen over a shorter time period.
 In Mosting, someone comes on with incredibly convincing and heart-melting comments, making you believe they really care.
 Then they ghost you.
 This new term for an old dating tactic is filled with seemingly genuine compliments that leave the “moster” with the least amount of emotional involvement possible.

-It's a method of lowering a woman's confidence by through a dual approach of offending a woman and then flattering her.
-The man's goal is to control of the dynamics of their encounter and subtly get the woman to earn his approval.
+It’s a method of lowering a woman’s confidence through the dual approach of offending her, and then flattering her.
+The man’s goal is to control the dynamics of their encounter and subtly get the woman to earn his approval.
 For example, a guy messages a woman that he’s usually only into blondes, but for her he’s willing to make an exception.
-She's kind of offended, but also sort of takes it as a compliment.
+She’s kind of offended, but also sort of takes it as a compliment.

 Netflix and Chill